cgatno/measuring-cup/README.md

 ```

 The package exports a function which takes a single string argument in the form
+of:

+    <quantity> <unit>

-of `<quantity> <unit>`.
-Quantities should always be in the form of an integer or
+Quantities should always be in the form of an integer or decimal (e.g. 3 or
-decimal (e.g. 3 or 2.5).
-Units can be passed as singular or plural, and most
+2.5).
+Units can be passed as singular or plural, and most abbreviations are
-abbreviations are supported.
+supported.

 Here's a list of examples, all of which are valid measuring-cup inputs: